-One morning in 2017, Tommy woke up very pale in colour and with notable bruising.
-After a visit to the doctor, he was flown to John Hunter Hospital in Newcastle that afternoon and diagnosed with Leukemia.
+5yr old Tommy from Glen Innes woke up one morning very pale and with notable bruising; his Mum took him straight to the doctor.
+That same afternoon, he was flown to John Hunter Hospital in Newcastle and was diagnosed with Leukemia.

-But the story did not end there, after Tommy returned home, he developed a lung infection, and he was flown by emergency back to Newcastle.
-Tommy spent a further 1 month in hospital (half od which was in ICU).
+After Tommy returned home, he developed a lung infection, and he was again flown back to Newcastle where he spent a further 1 month in hospital (half of which was in ICU).

 After all the heartache, Tommy now has now been given a clean bill of health, and a 3rd sibling – baby Clare.

 The Gills travelled well in excess of 50,000 km over the course of Tommy’s treatment: around 150 trips in total.
 “I couldn’t put a number on what we spent…. then there was the time off work and all the extra travel, we could not have got through it without the help of charities like Can Assist who provided us with multiple travel vouchers” Sam Gill, mother of Tommy.